jianlilab/jianlilab.github.io/_site/Document.md

 # Documents

 This .md file (tries to) explain function of different files in the process of building the lab website.

+Also, it includes the things planned to do in the future.

 First written on 10/11/2018 by Haoxue Fan

 Last modified on 10/11/2018 by Haoxue Fan

 ---

+## To do list

+* homepage: change introduction
+* research: fill in
+* publication: add all publications
+* members: picture (1 or 2), self introduction, lab alumni, a line of "interested in joining us? please see the part of join the lab", email, CV button, delete the twitter button
+* links: ask Jian Li if to include collaborators, or other links
+* private: to be completed in the future...
+* Picture on each page - lab photo?
+* color - green / red - and how to do this… (same may apply to font)
+* about the lab's name

+---

+## Function introduction

  [Folder] _site